vextorspace/vextorspace/README.md

 I’m a software engineer, mathematician, and builder of tools that make people more effective.
 Over the last two decades I’ve worked across embedded systems, CAD automation, manufacturing R&D, motor control, and productivity software.
 My work has ranged from **low-level embedded controllers** to **full CAD/ERP systems** used daily by engineers and manufacturers.

-I am in the process of taking my github account from a place where toy projects lived into being a proper portfolio since most of my work has been for private companies.
+## 🧭 I am in the process of taking my github account from a place where toy projects lived into being a proper portfolio since most of my work has been for private companies.
+- I will create a brushless DC motor controller in Rust-embassy, C++ Baremetal, C++ freeRTOS, and Rust-TockOs or Rust-RedOx (both of which will require some hacking for real time interrupts).
+This is to answer the question whether there are significant costs to using rust.
+I keep hearing both that rust is better and rust is much worse but have yet to see evidence either way.__

 ---

 ## 🚀 What I Do Best